-So that nothing can go wrong: The Speedmaster XL 106’s paper waste ejection feature automatically rejects defective sheets at an early stage, during the production run – and only the relevant sheets, precisely in accordance with the printer’s quality specifications.
+The Speedmaster XL 106’s paper waste ejection feature automatically rejects defective sheets at an early stage, during the production run – and only the relevant sheets, precisely in accordance with the printer’s quality specifications.

 When setting up the press, after rubber blanket washing or when a pallet is changed: sometimes paper waste is unavoidable.
 In the packaging print sector in particular, where even extremely minor defects are unacceptable, defective sheets need to be detected accurately and rejected reliably.
 The Heidelberg paper waste ejection feature supports print shops by providing a fully-automatic process.
 In accordance with the principle of “eliminating defects where they arise”, the Speedmaster XL 106 rejects paper waste during the production run – and with up to 18,000 sheets per hour.
 “The ejection feature operates accurately to the sheet, it also works with every material and at any speed,” explains Axel Koppey, XL 106 Product Manager at Heidelberg.
 “The entire process is thus more efficient and the results are higher in quality.”
 This is because the imperfect sheets do not reach delivery/postpress in the first place.
 Manual sorting, whereby a poor quality sheet can end up on the good quality stack or in the die-cutter despite markings, is a thing of the past.

 Top performance when it comes to sheet inspection.

 Prompt detection of printing defects is ensured by the Prinect Inspection Control 2 inspection system with two high-resolution color cameras.
 It is fully integrated into the coating unit and is therefore optimally protected against dust and splash water.